 Educate Yourself at Central High School National Historic Site

 One of the top things to do in Little Rock and one of the most important historic sites in the country is Central High School National Historic site.
 The site is the epicenter of Little Rock’s 1957 school desegregation crisis and a must see when visiting Little Rock.
 Visitors can reserve a ranger led tour of the school, which is still an operating high school.
-You can also do a self guided tour.
-Start with the visitor’s center for interpretive information and photos, see the nearby gas station where reporters called in their stories during the crisis and tour the memorials that educate and remind us we’ve come a long way but still have work to do.
+If you prefer a self guided tour then start with the visitor’s center for interpretive information and photos.
+Visit the nearby gas station where reporters called in their stories during the crisis and tour the memorials that educate and remind us that we’ve come a long way but still have work to do.

 If not us, then who?

 There are only three purse museums in the world and the ESSE Purse Museum in Little Rock is one of them.
 What’s so impressive about ESSE, besides the purses, is that everything in the museum, is from a private collection!
 That’s right.
 One woman loved purses so much, she collected enough to create a museum.

 Visitors can travel through the decades, examining the purses and bags and their contents.
 It’s founder, Anita Davis’s belief that a woman’s purse is not just a bag but an extension of her and her things – her essence.
 Therefore ESSE!